-California's Vandalism and Graffiti Law (CA. Penal Code 594 PC) prohibits the defacing of property with graffiti, damaging property or destroying it.
-Vandalism can be very serious and can lead to large fines or even jail time if the crime was severe enough.
+California’s Vandalism and Graffiti Law (CA. Penal Code 594 PC) prohibits the defacing of property with graffiti, damaging property or destroying it.
+Vandalism can be very serious and can lead to large monetary fines and even jail time if the crime was severe enough.

 Vandalism can be charged as both a misdemeanor and a felony, if the damage is over $400 your case may include penalties of up to three years in jail and fines of $10,000 or more depending on the damage.

-Many innocents people face these charges after someone who's property has been damage just wants to put blame somewhere.
-This can lead to false accusations, mistaken identity, or sometimes the property that was damaged was done so accidently.
+Innocent people are often accused of vandalism, this can happen when someone who’s property was defaced makes an accusation in anger.
+This can lead to false accusations, mistaken identity, or sometimes the property damaged was done so accidently.
 An experienced attorney will help you better understand your particular case and choose the best course of action for your case.

 Vandalism penalties get harsher if you already have a vandalism conviction on your record.
 When this happens it is important to contact an attorney who specializes in these types of cases.

-In order to be convicted for Vandalism the prosecution must prove that you did the vandalism with a malicious intent, that you were there at the time of the vandalism and that the accusation is not false.
+In order to be convicted for Vandalism the prosecution must prove that you committed vandalism with a malicious intent, that you were there when the vandalism happened and that the accusation is not false.
 With an experienced lawyer at your side vandalism charges can be fought and your innocence proven.

 Whenever a person violates this subdivision with respect to real property, vehicles, signs, fixtures, furnishings, or property belonging to any public entity, as defined by Section 811.2 of the Government Code, or the federal government, it shall be a permissive inference that the person neither owned the property nor had the permission of the owner to deface, damage, or destroy the property.